Written by: Mike Harper

 It may be the case that you have recently reviewed your existing recruitment supply chain and asked your preferred supplier list (PSL) to provide you with contractual and commercial information.
 As a result, you have very quickly realised that you have numerous commercial and legal agreements in place.
 Some may no doubt be fit for purpose and offer little or no benefit or protection to you, as the end client.

-Organisations tend to consider the implementation of an MSP solution when their non-permanent workforce reaches more than 125+ non-permanent workers.
+Organisations tend to consider implementing an MSP solution when their headcount is more than 125+ non-permanent workers.

 Other factors such as a lack of internal resource and expertise can also drive the need to adopt the expertise of specialist solutions provider to work side by side, as a trusted advisor.